The Exact Uncertainty Relation and Geometric Speed Limits in Krylov Space: Introduction

 \section{Introduction}

 The uncertainty principle is a defining feature of quantum mechanics, limiting the precision with which certain pairs of observables can be simultaneously measured.
-Beyond the canonical position–momentum relation, energy–time uncertainty relations~\cite{Mandelstam, Margolus:1997ih} imply fundamental limits on how rapidly a quantum state may evolve, known as quantum speed limits (QSLs).
+Beyond the canonical position–momentum relation, the energy–time uncertainty relations~\cite{Mandelstam, Margolus:1997ih} imply fundamental limits on how rapidly a quantum state may evolve, known as quantum speed limits (QSLs).
 Such limits play a central role in quantum control, quantum information processing, and quantum computation.

-Most uncertainty relations take the form of \emph{inequalities} and therefore yield lower bounds on the time required for a given evolution.
+Most uncertainty relations take the form of \emph{inequalities}, and therefore yield lower bounds on the time required for a given evolution.
 In contrast, Hall derived a state-dependent \emph{exact} uncertainty relation~\cite{Hall:2001zz} for two observables $A$ and $B$ in a pure state $\rho = |\psi\rangle\langle\psi|$,

 where $\Delta B_{nc}$ denotes the nonclassical component of $B$, and $\delta_B A$ is a Fisher-information-like functional of $A$.
 Although explicitly state dependent, this relation yields an equality-type QSL once the nonclassical generator is identified in a suitable basis.
-Indeed, Ref.~\cite{Pati:2023seq} used Hall’s relation to construct an exact QSL for quantum dynamics.
+Indeed, in~\cite{Pati:2023seq, Srivastav:2024apk} Hall’s relation was used to construct an exact QSL for quantum dynamics.